 What is the best kind of Junior ISA to open?

-Cash-based Junior ISA savings account are good option for accumulating and passing down wealth to the next generation in a tax efficient way, though Stocks & Shares Junior ISA is also an option.
+It will depend on the financial goal to be achieved.
+Cash-based Junior ISA savings accounts are a good option for accumulating and passing down wealth to the next generation in a tax-efficient way, though Stocks & Shares Junior ISA is also an option.

 When can my grandchild access the money in the Junior ISA?

 Once the child turns 18, they are able to access the funds in their Junior ISA account, and the funds in their ISA account will automatically be transferred into an adult ISA account.